Definition

 Conclusion

 Record familiar vs stranger, your role, emotion on waking.
-Flying Airplane dreams ask what flying changed about airplane before stillness, flight, or repair—and what one waking step fits that symbol.
+Flying Airplane asks what flying changed about airplane before stillness, flight, or repair—and what one waking step fits that symbol.

 Share Your Dream Experience